-BCWG competitions are held in accordance with Canadian Competition Rules (ICR-CCR Precisions) 2020 - https://nordiqcanada.ca/wp-content/uploads/ICR-CCR-OCT-2020-En.pdf En.pdfhttps://nordiqcanada.ca/wp-content/uploads/ICR-CCR-OCT-2020-En.pdf
+BCWG competitions are held in accordance with Canadian Competition Rules (ICR-CCR Precisions) 2020 - https://nordiqcanada.ca/wp-content/uploads/ICR-CCR-OCT-2020-En.pdf

 2. RACING LICENCES

 No racing licence is required.

 3. TECHNICAL DELEGATE/JURY

 A Technical Delegate (TD) will be appointed by the Cross Country BC (CCBC) Officials Chairperson.
 The BC Games Society provides the TD with bus transportation, meals and accommodations - the same as for athletes and coaches - however most TDs would prefer to drive their own car and be billeted.
 This allows them to do their job more effectively.
 The host club is therefore encouraged to provide a billet and cover the cost of their fuel (gas receipts) and meal expenses.